SherG/s2/blog/coronavirus-business.md

 ## Summary

 No one can predict the future impact the coronavirus will have on the markets, supply chains, or demand.
+But that hasn't stopped some economist from predicting a slow-down lasting several months followed by a "<a href="https://www.wsj.com/articles/coronavirus-is-different-almost-no-company-is-safe-11583064000" target="blank">sharp rebound</a>."

+Other analysts contemplate the possibility of a <a href="https://twitter.com/CaitlinLong_/status/1221102861934661633" target="blank">Chernobyl-like pricking of the credit bubble</a>.
+(Also <a href="https://twitter.com/CaitlinLong_/status/1233798510169845761" taget="blank">see this</a>.)

 Prioritize your actions and adapt quickly.